Before Arriving for Your Exam

 After Your Exam

 Once your exam is complete, there will be no restrictions placed upon you.
 You may eat, drink, drive and resume your activities as usual.
 Your images will be examined by a radiologist and their report sent to your healthcare provider within 24-48 hours of your examination.
-Your healthcare provider will review the results with you.
+Your healthcare provider can review these results with you.

 For more information on your particular MRI exam, please visit our procedure page.